Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

+The asymmetry in our definition of \quesurements{} as channels from $\S$ to $\S\Ob$ (as opposed to $\S\Ob$ to $\S\Ob$) may seem like a ``bug'', but it is actually a crucial feature.
+It provides a formal lever to distinguish the observer from the observed.
+If two quantum agents interact, they will each experience a different \quesurement{} because the two agents will define themselves as the observer and the other as the system.
+A coupling between two agents $\mathcal{A}$ and $\mathcal{B}$ establishes an \emph{objective} channel from $\mathcal{A}\mathcal{B}$ to $\mathcal{A}\mathcal{B}$, but the resulting \quesurement{} is \emph{subjective} in that it depends on whether $\mathcal{A}$ is seen as the observer or the system.

-{Before giving examples of specific measurements we will give two examples of channels $\mathfrak{C}:\S\rightarrow \SEO$ that are not measurements.
-The first example is the trivial one: $U_{\SEO}=U_{\S\En} \otimes U_{\Ob}$, in which case $\chi_{\En\Ob}$ can be arbitrary and $\Me$ is never a measurement; As a second example consider an interaction mediated by a Hamiltonian of the type $H_i=X_\S\otimes Y_{\En\Ob}$, in principle this could generate a measurement, however in the special case where $\chi_{\En\Ob}$ is chosen to be projector onto an eigenstate of $Y_{\En\Ob}$ the $\En\Ob$ state never changes and $\Me$ is not a measurement.}
+We will soon explore concrete examples of specific \quesurements{}, but first we will give two examples of interactions that are not \quesurements{}.
+An interaction driven by any unitary of the form $U_{\SEO}=U_{\S\En} \otimes U_{\Ob}$, is not a \quesurement{}.
+Second, consider an interaction of the form $U_{\SEO}=e^{i X_\S\otimes Y_{\En\Ob}}\neq \idc$.
+The interaction is not a \quesurement{} in the special case where $\chi_{\En\Ob}$ happens to commute with $Y_{\En\Ob}$, although it is a \quesurement{} otherwise.